crash5/.config/nvim/pack/nvim-bundle/opt/oil.nvim/README.md

   float = {
     -- Padding around the floating window
     padding = 2,
+    -- max_width and max_height can be integers or a float between 0 and 1 (e.g. 0.4 for 40%)
     max_width = 0,
     max_height = 0,
     border = "rounded",